gmac/backboneconf-learning/README.md

 ## Learning is Hard

- - Antaginist is the CoC.
+ - Antaginist in the story of learning is the Cycle of Change.
  - Sine wave of peaks and valleys representing our successes and struggles.
  - What is YOUR peak?
- - What valleys do you avoid?
+ - What struggles do you avoid?

 ## Growth Mindset

  - Learning starts with our attitude toward it.
- - See TED Talk by Eduardo Briceno.
+ - See TED Talk by Eduardo Briceno (https://www.youtube.com/watch?v=pN34FNbOKXc).

 ## Mindsets